 UK aviation has grown significantly since 1990, with passenger numbers increasing threefold to reach 296 million in 2019.
 The Aviation has been one of the sectors most severely impacted by COVID-19.
 While we expect air travel to recover, the speed of recovery and longer-term impact of COVID-19 on the aviation sector are uncertain.
 However, by 2050 the Climate Change Committee (CCC) expects the sector to be the second largest contributor to UK GHG emissions unless significant action is taken.
-The sector of the second largest contributor to the contributor of the contributor of the second largest contributor to the contributor of the second largest contributor to the contributor of the co
+The second largest contributor to the contributor of the second largest contributor to the contributor in the second largest contributor in the second largest contributor to the contributor in the second largest contributor in the second